bjesus/callibella/README.md

 ## Usage

+1. Configure your calendars as explained above and save the file at `~/.config/callibella/config.json`
-1. Install Callibella using `npm install -g callibella`
+2. Run `npx callibella` to start syncing without installation, or install it using `npm install -g callibella` and then use `callibella`
-2. Make sure your ~/.config/callibella/config.json file is configured
-3. Run using `callibella`

-Use your own cron system to call Callibella every X minutes and it will keep your calendars in sync forever.
+3. Everything works?
+Add a cron job for it and have your calendars forever synced!